mention-me/Emarsys/README.md

 ## Releases

-Past releases of this client (since Mention Me took over maintenance) on the [releases page](https://github.com/mention-me/Emarsys/releases).
+Past releases of this client (since Mention Me took over maintenance) are available on the [releases page](https://github.com/mention-me/Emarsys/releases).

 ### Tagging New Releases